Feeds:

 It’s good to keep tabs on the neighbors.
 The “small city” just north of us is being treated to a media blitz that is designed to promote tourism to our “sister city” on the other side of the Casino.
 There is no doubt that the deluge of visitors to Asbury Park is increasing, and we are positioned awfully close to this rapidly expanding and increasingly “in-our-face” place.
 The Asburian invasion is real and is causing rising density and parking problems in the Grove.

 What do you Grovers think about the way that Asbury Park is progressing?
 What is it adding up to, and how will it affect Ocean Grove?
-We have spoken about the AP connection to the Grove and about how these two much different towns could compliment each other.
+We have written about the AP connection to the Grove and about how these two much different towns could compliment each other.

 The photograph top above was part of a NY Times article extolling the beach community of Asbury Park.
 The caption says: